chadwhitacre/openpath/2026/open-source-deckchairs-on-the-ai-titanic/index.md

 {% include img.html src="stars.png" caption="CodeCrafters is #1 by stars, OpenClaw is #26."
 url="https://github.com/EvanLi/Github-Ranking/blob/master/Top100/Top-100-stars.md" %}

+(For the record: Armin is [a
+friend](https://x.com/mitsuhiko/status/2012926966031159616).
+He and I first discussed agentic coding at Sentry HQ back in October, 2022, when I built [Robb Oat](https://archive.ph/XUhTn).
+I haven't met Mario or Peter.)

 I watched all this from the sidelines because I was busy [making a documentary](https://www.youtube.com/watch?v=tOn-L3tGKw0).
-(For the record:
-Armin is [a friend](https://x.com/mitsuhiko/status/2012926966031159616).
-He and I discussed agentic coding as far back as October, 2022 when I built [Robb Oat](https://archive.ph/XUhTn).
-I haven't met Peter or Mario.)
-Since the doc went live on January 20 ([watch it tonight!](https://www.youtube.com/watch?v=tOn-L3tGKw0)), I've been catching up on the latest developments with agentic coding and beyond.
+Since releasing that on January 20 ([watch it tonight!](https://www.youtube.com/watch?v=tOn-L3tGKw0)), I've been catching up on the latest developments in agentic coding and beyond.
 What's going on here?
 What does it mean for Open Source?

+## Reeling From a Sip

-I figured I'd better taste the Kool-aid in order to form an opinion, so I dove into Claude Code w/ Opus 4.5 on a side project.
+I figured I'd better taste the Kool-Aid in order to form an opinion, so I dove into Claude Code with Opus 4.5 on a side project.
 I spent three 12+ hour days with it.
 I was intoxicated.
 My family was weirded out.
 [Observing](https://x.com/chadwhitacre/status/2017021563770405198) how
 [expensive](https://x.com/chadwhitacre/status/2017429682757537907) it is, I